National Real Estate Development, LLC Privacy Notice Under The California Consumer Privacy Act (“CCPA”)

 We may receive information about you from other sources and combine that information with the PII we collect directly from you.
 For example, we may receive payment information from the organization you use to pay us in order to correct our records.
 Additionally, to promote protection of your identity, we also may collect identity information which we use to help prevent and detect fraud.

-Sharing PII with Third Parties
+Disclosing PII to Third Parties

 - In response to a request from law enforcement, government authorities, or other third parties as necessary to comply with legal process or to meet national security requirements